austinjcase/GenePos/README.md

 # GenePos
-Package for gene pustulating using multi-pathotype testing.
+Package for gene postulating resistance genes using multi-pathotype testing.

 # Introduction
 This package does three main thigns 1). convert 0-4 IT and 0-9 IT to a linear scale 2).
 Use the unknown line reaction and the